hardly-soft/neeraj-sharma/neeraj-sharma-resume.md

 Post Graduate Certification in Data Science and AI for Business Applications University of Texas at Austin, McCombs School of Business

+This program was completed to strengthen AI-informed system design and operational decision-making across cloud, security, and IoT environments.

 Focus Areas:
 - Applied AI and Data Science for Systems and Platform Decisioning
+  - Post Graduate Program in Data Science and Business Analytics (Completed)
-- Deep Learning for Enterprise Applications
+  - Post Graduate Certificate in Artificial Intelligence and Deep Learning (In Progress)
   - Generative AI for Business Applications (Planned, 2026)

-This program was completed to strengthen AI-informed system design and operational decision-making across cloud, security, and IoT environments.

 WORK EXPERIENCE